dakota/CMScout/readme.markdown

 -	Get the CakePHP core (You can clone git://github.com/dakota/cakephp-fork.git)
 -	Where the CakePHP core is, doesn't really matter.
 -	Open cmscout/webroot/index.php and edit line 53 to match the absolute location of the CakePHP core.
--	Next, you need to grab the submodules - The only one that is currently --required-- is debugKit
+-	Next, you need to grab the submodules - The only one that is currently **required** is debugKit
 -	In your git command prompt, type `git submodule init`, followed by `git submodule update`.
 Git should then fetch all the submodules.
 -	Create a database
 -	Import the cmscout3.sql file into the database
 -	Create/Edit cmscout/config/database.php and insert/change the following (Changing where necessary):

 	<?php
 		class DATABASE_CONFIG {